cakeoomoo/RIPtrace/README.md

 RIPtracer can record all RIP(64bit) of the process from entry-point to exit-point and can out the logfile on the linux machine.

 In addition to reacording, It can search RIP, So You can check the program-flow of your program with some reversing tool like objdump or IDA.
-However, It still does not attach and dettach to runnning process:)
+And, It can attach and trace for running process on the linux.

 ## LICENSE